marcdalmaum/project_2/README.md

 - Who are the most popular players?
 - Which teams have the highest salaries?
-- Is there any relationship between the player's position and variables such as the player's efficiency, salary or followers?
+- What are the differences in player's efficiency, salary and followers according to the player's position?
 - What is the average age of the players?
 - Is there any relationship between player efficiency, salary and followers?